The following picture demonstrates what should be visible after importing the tutorial project.

 Often, large changes in the mesh’s cell sizes are only spotted in a few regions.

-Increasing the global mesh refinements rises the cells drastically.
-You can also do this manually, by using one of the local refinement options, foremost being feature, surface and region refinements.
+You can also do this manually, by using one of the local refinement options, foremost being feature, surface, and region refinements.

 The settings for the second mesh will be the same, except for ‘Fineness‘.
-Follow the steps below to create a new mesh:

 Choose the ‘Hex-dominant‘ algorithm again, then simply change the ‘Fineness‘ level to ‘Fine‘ and ‘Generate‘ the second mesh.

-After 4 minutes, a mesh with 336,975 nodes will be created:
+In a few minutes, a finer version of the mesh will be created:

-No refinements were added to the previous cases, but this time, the Region Refinement will be used.
-Region refinements are assigned to volumes and refine all the cells inside or outside that specific volume.
-Depending on the user’s preference, it can refine all volume mesh cells inside the selected volumes up to the specified cell edge length, or the outside volume mesh cells up to the specified cell edge length.
 There is also a third mode, accommodating different refinement levels at multiple distances, according to the distance to the surface of the assigned volumes.
 Start by copying ‘Mesh Two‘.
 Click on the name of the mesh in the main mesh panel, then select the ‘Copy Mesh settings’.
 You can choose which already created mesh you want to duplicate by choosing it from a window that will appear.

 If you want to add any kind of refinements: